 Time tracking is essential for professional services companies.
 Effective time tracking can help businesses understand profitability, project efficiency capacity management, project progress, and transparency.

-From IT firms through to accounting agencies, being able to track time against projects is essential for understanding where your resources are spending their time and what your projects are genuinely costing you.
+From IT firms through to accounting agencies, being able to track time against projects is essential for understanding how to bill clients, where your resources are spending their time, and what your projects are genuinely costing you.

 What is time project tracking?